 Improving Inter And Intra-Team Collaboration:

-As product managers, it is not uncommon that you might face challenges collaborating with your immediate or partner team members.
-These challenges could be people-related, process related, or for other reasons.
+As product managers, we are expected to face challenges collaborating with our immediate or partner team members.
+These challenges could be people-related, process-related, or for other reasons.

 Whatever the case, discussing such challenges with your skip-level manager will help you find ways to tackle them.

 More importantly, it will give your skip-level a deeper understanding of team issues.
-Then they can use that to investigate and fix these challenges for the good.
+Then, they can use that to investigate and fix these challenges for the better.

 Getting And Providing Candid Feedback:

-It is essential to candidly share feedback with leaders about all challenges you face.
-Ideally, you should be sharing this information with your direct manager.
-But some cases might be more sensitive, and you might not feel comfortable sharing it with your manager.
+It is essential to share candid feedback with leaders about your challenges.
+Ideally, share this information with your direct manager.
+However, some cases might be more sensitive, and you might feel uncomfortable sharing it with your manager.
 In such cases, sharing it with your skip-level manager is essential.

-The goal here is not to complain but for you to help leaders know the ground reality.
+The goal here is not to complain but to help leaders understand the ground reality.
 If some things or people are slowing you down or preventing your success, you should highlight them in these meetings.

 Secondly, these forums are also vital for getting feedback about your performance.
-Typically, skip-level managers have a very strong say in your career growth (and promotions) and getting their feedback early and working on it will help you create a stronger case for growth.
+Typically, skip-level managers have a decisive say in your career growth (and promotions), and getting their feedback early and working on it will help you create a stronger case for development.

 Increase Job Satisfaction: